 Dating violence includes, but is not limited to, sexual or physical abuse or the threat of such abuse.
 Dating violence does not include acts covered under the definition of Domestic Violence.
 Note: Dating Violence is not defined under Pennsylvania law.

-- b.
+- Note.
+Dating violence is not defined under Pennsylvania law. - b.
 Domestic Violence: Domestic Violence is a felony or misdemeanor crime of violence committed by: - A current or former spouse or intimate partner of the victim; - By a person with whom the victim shares a child in common; - By a person who is cohabitating with or has cohabitated with the victim as a spouse or intimate partner; - By a person similarly situated to a spouse of the victim under the domestic or family violence laws of the Commonwealth of Pennsylvania; or - By any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the Commonwealth of Pennsylvania.
 Note: Domestic Violence is not defined under Pennsylvania law.